aka Leprechaun 2: The Bride of Leprechaun; One Wedding and Lots of Funerals

 In one of the most ridiculous sequences, the leprechaun manifests an illusion of Shevonne Durkin to tempt Adam Biesk.
 There is a preposterousness to the scene where the Shevonne Durkin doppelganger takes her top off and is replaced by a body double – in so doing, going from an A-cup bra size to a D-cup – the film could not more obviously signal the substitution, which is then followed by an amusingly ridiculous scene where Biesk goes to place his head between her breasts and they suddenly become a twin set of spinning lawnmower blades.

 Director Rodman Flender had previously made the artificial insemination horror The Unborn (1991) and went onto make the possession comedy Idle Hands (1999).
-He had earlier worked in various capacities for Roger Corman’s Concorde-New Horizons.
+He had earlier worked in various capacities for Roger Corman’s Concorde-New Horizons, including writing the script for Dracula Rising (1993).
 Most of Flender’s subsequent work has been in television and his only return to horror material has been the werewolf comedy Nature of the Beast (2007) and the zombie comedy Eat Brains Love (2019).

 The other Leprechaun films are:– Leprechaun (1993), Leprechaun 3 (1995), Leprechaun 4: Leprechaun in Space (1996), Leprechaun in the Hood (2000), Leprechaun: Back 2 tha Hood (2003), Leprechaun: Origins (2014) and Leprechaun Returns (2018).